 Ericeira was awarded the title of Europe's first and only World Surf Reserve in February 2011, a preservation programme whose sole aim is to protect key environmental, cultural, economic and community attributes of surfing areas.
 This recognition has elevated Ericeira into the same ranks of the Gold Coast, Australia and Santa Cruz, California and hosts world championships.
 Not all the beaches here are for professional surfers, there are a diversity of waves and conditions to suit all levels of competence and types of boards.
 Some of the best Ericeira surf camp options are right on the beach so you never have far to go for a surf.
 Ericeira is only 40 minutes drive from Lisbon centre and 30 minutes from the airport.
-You can get a bus from the centre of Lisbon which takes about an hour. [ More About ► ] Nearby, there are twelve beaches suitable for surfing with rental shops and surf schools at hand. [ More About ► ]
+You can get a bus from the centre of Lisbon which takes about an hour. [ More About ► ] Nearby, there are twelve beaches suitable for surfing with rental shops and surf schools at hand.